METAPHYSICS . COSMOLOGY . TRADITION . SYMBOLISM

 Eaton, Gai

-Charles le Gai Eaton was born in Lausanne, Switzerland of British parents in 1921.
+Charles le Gai Eaton (1921-2010) was born in Lausanne, Switzerland of British parents.
 He was educated at Charterhouse and Kings College, Cambridge.
-After wartime service in the British Intelligence Corps, his professional life has included diplomatic service, teaching and journalism and has taken him to four continents.
-On the one hand, his essays challenge many of the operating principles of modern—and thus secular—societies.
+After wartime service in the British Intelligence Corps, his professional life included diplomatic service, teaching, and journalism, all of which took him to four continents.
+His writings challenged many of the operating principles of modern, and thus secular, societies.
 They do so by contrasting prevalent ideas about human nature with the traditional view of man as pontifex or “God’s viceroy on earth.”
-Writing on religion, philosophy, politics and society, Eaton maintains that people are always free inwardly to shape their ultimate destinies.
-He currently works as a consultant to the Islamic Cultural Center in London.
+Writing on religion, philosophy, politics and society, Eaton maintained that people are always free inwardly to shape their ultimate destinies.
+In his later years, Gai Eaton worked as a consultant to the Islamic Cultural Center in London.

 For a listing of articles by, or reviews of Gai Eaton click here